tychos-ai/tychos-python/README.md

 ```

 ## Datasets available
-We currently support a handful of research article datasets.
+We currently support a handful of research datasets.
 If there's a particular dataset you'd like to incorporate into your LLM application, feel free to [reach out][twitter].

 ### Vector datasets
 -   PubMed abstracts ([source][pub-med]): 33.2M documents, updated daily at 07:00 UTC.